 See information we hold about you

-Under the law on data protection you have a right to ask to see information held by the Council that is about you.
-Asking for this information is called making a subject access request or SAR.
+You have a right to ask to see the information the Council holds about you.
+Asking for this information is called making a subject access request (SAR).

-There is no charge for the information, and you do not have to tell us why you want to see your information.
+There is no charge for providing you with your information, and you do not have to tell us why you want to see your information.

-We will reply to you as soon as possible, within 40 days.
-We will always give you as much information as we can.
-There may be times when information has to be blacked out, for example if it is about another person.
-If this happens we will, as far as possible, explain why.
+In providing you with your information, there may be times when information must be blacked out, for example if it is about another person.
+If this happens, we will explain why.